L-Po/Getting-and-Cleaning-Data/CodeBook.md

-**Other variables** = 86 time and frequency domain variables comprising mean and standard deviation values which were normalized and bounded within [-1,1]; for each combination of subject and activity there was the mean value calculated for every variable, namely:
+**Other variables** = 86 time and frequency domain variables comprising mean and standard deviation values which were normalized and bounded within [-1,1]; for each combination of subject and activity there was the average value calculated of each variable, namely:

 tBody Acceleration mean   X
 tBody Acceleration mean   Y